mclaibourn/dataviz22/README.md

-# LPPP 6500 Data Viz in R site
+# LPPP 5559 (Public Interest) Data Ethics & Practice

-This is the repo for the website for the Fall 2021 LPPP 6500 Data Visualization in R course.
+This is the repo for the website for the Spring 2022 LPPP 5559 Public Interest::Data Ethics & Practice course.